mohammadrayyanshaik13-design/study-spark-companion/README.md

-# Study Spark AI — Free AI Study Companion
+# Study Spark Companion — Free AI Study App

 **What it is:** A free, AI-powered study & workflow companion built on Base44.
 It helps you organize tasks, track progress, and accelerate learning.